 Multiple access points along clamming area.
 Gapers and cockles found, but digging can be difficult in soft substrates.
-Purple varnish clams and softshell also found.
+Purple varnish clams and softshell clams also occur.

-Some gapers can be found, but this area does not produce large numbers of clams or support heavy use, (access point #1).
-Shore crabbing using casting gear can be done in this area where there is access to deeper water along the shore.
+Some gapers can be found, but this area is mainly targeted for harvesting cockles by raking in the sand and into the smaller channel adjacent the seawall (access point #1).
+Crab by shore using casting gear where there is access to deeper water along the shore.

-Parking at Alsea Bay Interpretive Center, purple varnish clams found just east of bridge, (access point #2).
+Parking at Alsea Bay Interpretive Center, purple varnish clams found at high densities just east of bridge (access point #2).

-Cockles and gapers may be found, parking at Alsea Bay Interpretive Center, (access point #2).
+Cockles and gapers may be found in addition to some purple varnish clams.
+Parking available at Alsea Bay Interpretive Center (access point #2).